acidstout/spaceshooter/README.md

 Play the latest stable version of the game on https://rekow.ch/overkill/ for free.

 ## Thanks
-This game makes use of the following frameworks, plugins, resources and technologie.
+This game makes use of the following frameworks, plugins, resources and technology.
 In alphabetical order.
 - [FontAwesome](https://fontawesome.com)
 - [Jean-Christophe Nicolas (vonKristoff)](http://bite-software.co.uk/starscroll/)
 - [Jeff Starr](https://perishablepress.com/block-bad-queries/)